Last updated July 2021

 While we do not use browsing information to identify you personally, we may record certain information about your use of our website, such as which pages you visit, the time and date of your visit and the IP address assigned to your computer.

-We may also use ‘cookies’ or other similar tracking technologies on our website that help us track your website usage and remember your preferences.
-Cookies are small files that store information on your computer, TV, mobile phone or other device.
-They enable the entity that put the cookie on your device to recognise you across different websites, services, devices and/or browsing sessions.
-You can disable cookies through your internet browser but our websites may not work as intended for you if you do so.
+We may also use ‘cookies’ or other similar behavioural or other tracking technologies (for example web beacons, pixels, device identifiers and web server logs) on our website that help us track your website usage and remember your preferences.
+Cookies are small files that store information on your computer, TV, mobile phone, or other device.
+They enable us to recognise you across different websites, services, devices and/or browsing sessions.
+You can disable cookies through your internet browser, but our websites may not work as intended for you if you do so.

 In some circumstances we may ask for personal information that is sensitive.
 This may include information such as your child’s racial or ethnic origin or any cultural or religious requirements (for example, for staff to use in educational programs).
-We are also required by law to collect and hold details of your child’s medical conditions, immunisation history and additional needs.
-We collect this information as it is reasonably necessary for ensuring the well being, protection and development of children in our care.
+We are also required by law to collect and hold details of your child’s dietary requirements, medical conditions, immunisation history and additional needs.
+We collect this information as it is required by law and/or reasonably necessary for ensuring the well-being, protection, and development of children in our care.

-If you apply for a position with us, we may collect your health information, medical history, information about national origin or immigration status, or optional demographic information such as race.
+If you apply for a position with us, we may collect your health information, medical history, information about national origin or immigration status, or optional demographic information such as race (or ATSI status).

-In certain circumstances we are required, to collect government identifiers such as those used by Centrelink and the Department of Human Services.
-We will only use or disclose this information in accordance with the law.
+In certain circumstances, we are required to collect government identifiers such as those used by Centrelink and the Department of Human Services.
+We will only use or disclose this information for legitimate business purposes in accordance with the law.

 6. How is personal information collected?